Sarah Alyn Stacey, Chev. de L’Ordre National Du Mérite, B.A. (Hull), PhD (Hull), Membre de L’Académie de Savoie, F.T.C.D. (2004), Associate Professor

 After holding the post of lectrice in the English Department at the Sorbonne (Paris IV), in 1991 Dr Alyn Stacey was appointed as a temporary Teaching Fellow in the French Department of the University of Saint Andrews.
 In 1992, she was appointed to a permanent lectureship in the French Department of the University of Wales, Swansea.
 In 1996, she was appointed to a permanent lectureship in the French Department of Trinity College Dublin.
 In recognition of her research and her contribution to College life, she was appointed to Fellowship of the College in 2004.

 In 1999, Dr Alyn Stacey founded the Centre for Medieval and Renaissance Studies in Trinity College and in 2001 an inter- and multi-disciplinary MPhil in Medieval Language, Literature and Culture.
+She is Chief Editor of the Centre’s refereed publication series, ‘Court Cultures of the Middle Ages and Renaissance’ (Oxford, Peter Lang).
 Dr Alyn Stacey has a long-standing association with the Society for Renaissance Studies: she was the Irish Representative for over 10 years and the Associate Editor of the Society's journal between 1996 and 2006.
 For 6 years she was a member of the Executive Council of the Society for French Studies.
-In 2005, she was awarded membership of the prestigious Academie de Savoie in recognition of her contribution to research on the court of Savoy.
+In 2005, she was awarded membership of the prestigious Academie de Savoie in recognition of her contribution to research on the court of Savoy; in 2017 the French President awarded her the title of Chevalier de l’Ordre national du mérite.

 Her publications include the following books: